 The Information Service researches, collects and disseminates information about motor neurone disease and the care and support of those who have motor neurone disease.
 Information is provided to people diagnosed with MND, family members, friends, general practitioners, allied health professionals and all service providers involved in the care and support of a person with MND, in a variety of formats including via the telephone, in person, printed material, Internet, DVDs and group meetings.
-Information about related issues, such as advice regarding pensions and other benefits is also provided.

 Information sessions are offered regularly for families, carers and friends.
 In addition, staff and volunteers seek opportunities to participate in public speaking events to raise awareness of MND with service providers and the community.
 MND Victoria also provides/organises training and information for service providers and health professionals and manages and presents an annual MND Awareness Week.